What is Escheatment?

 I live in a foreign country.
 Why did I receive a notice about escheatment?

 Abandoned property accounts with foreign registrations are required to be turned over to the state where the mutual fund is established.
-Most Virtus Funds are established in Delaware however, some are established in Massachusetts.
-If you have a foreign registration on your account and you received an escheatment notice from Virtus Funds, it will be subject to escheatment under the requirements of Delaware or Massachusetts.
+Virtus Funds are established in Delaware.
+If you have a foreign registration on your account and you received an escheatment notice from Virtus Funds, it will be subject to escheatment under the requirements of Delaware.

 What do the escheatment laws and regulations consider contact or activity with my Virtus Funds account?